-No. 24 Iowa scores 35 unanswered to beat Illinois 35-21
+No. 24 Iowa scores 35 straight to beat Illinois 35-21

 HE SAID IT

-“We spread the ball out pretty well,” Petris said.
+“We spread the ball out pretty well,” Petras said.
 “After the slow start, we got to see what this offense can really do.”

 UP NEXT